-The Government has confirmed that no one will be pay a lifetime allowance tax charge from 6 April 2023 and that the lifetime allowance will be abolished completely from April 2024.
+The Government confirmed that no one pays a lifetime allowance tax charge as of 6 April 2023, and that the lifetime allowance was abolished completely on April 2024.
+You can find out basic information about annual allowance in the tax section of the LGPS member website.